Facilities and Product Surveillance, 2014 - present

-In parallel with running my own small business and freelance activities, I also currently work part time for pharmaceutical company Allergan in Marlow as a facilities worker where I run their internal post function.
+In parallel with my own small business and freelance activities below, I also work for pharmaceutical company Allergan in Marlow where I help run their Product Surveillance and Facilities functions.

 Business Owner, 2009 - present

 I run my own small business involving the production and marketing of photographic products, the output of my own work as freelance photographer and digital artist.
 I sell paper products such greeting cards and postcards in high street shops and digital images online through the Elvimage and other stock photography websites.

 GUI Team Leader 1998 - 2001

 I worked with this international technology company in Slough for three years.
 I headed up a GUI team responsible for development of the front end of a large syndicated lending system.
 The base system,

 which was developed in Linc for banks in London, Zurich and New York, had over 300 screens, and was designed to run on Unix with dumb terminals.